-- When an unincorporated nonprofit association is dissolved, any remaining property of the association must be dealt with according to the following rules: - 1.
+- Subject to any court order governing the dissolution, when a nonprofit association is dissolved, any remaining property of the association must be dealt with according to the following rules: - 1.
 Any property held under a trust must be dealt with, transferred or distributed according to the terms of the trust. - 2.
 Any donated property held subject to a condition that it be paid or transferred to a person designated by the donor must be paid or transferred to that person. - 3.
 All known debts and liabilities of the association must be paid or adequately provided for. - 4.
 Any remaining property must be distributed according to the association's governing principles or, in the absence of an applicable governing principle, equally among the association's current members or as they otherwise direct. - 5.
 If any remaining property cannot be distributed according to rule 4, it is to be dealt with in the same manner as property of a person who dies intestate and without a successor under [name of intestate succession Act in enacting jurisdiction].